Luxembourg City: Culture

-Despite the city's small size, it has several notable museums: the recently renovated National Museum of History and Art (MNHA), the Luxembourg City History Museum, the new Grand Duke Jean Museum of Modern Art (Mudam) and National Museum of Natural History (NMHN).
+Luxembourg City is home to several notable museums: the National Museum of History and Art (MNHA), the Luxembourg City History Museum, the Grand Duke Jean Museum of Modern Art (MUDAM), the National Museum of Natural History (MNHN) and the Luxembourg City Tram and Bus Museum.

-In addition to its two main theatres, the Grand Théâtre de Luxembourg and the Théâtre des Capucins, there is the Philharmonie concert hall, as well as a conservatory with a large auditorium.
+In addition to its two municipal theatres, the Grand Théâtre de Luxembourg and the Théâtre des Capucins, there is the Philharmonie concert hall, as well as a conservatory with a large auditorium.
 Art galleries include the Villa Vauban, the Casino Luxembourg and Am Tunnel.

 Luxembourg was the first city to be named European Capital of Culture twice.
 The first time was in 1995.
-In 2007, along with the Romanian city of Sibiu, the European Capital of Culture was to be a cross-border area (Greater Region of SaarLorLux or Grande Région) consisting of the Grand Duchy of Luxembourg, the Rheinland-Pfalz and Saarland in Germany, the Walloon Region and the German-speaking part of Belgium, and the Lorraine area in France.
+In 2007, along with the Romanian city of Sibiu, the European Capital of Culture was the cross-border area (Greater Region of SaarLorLux or Grande Région) consisting of the Grand Duchy of Luxembourg, Rhineland-Palatinate and Saarland in Germany, the Walloon Region and the German-speaking Community of Belgium, and the Lorraine region in France.
 The event was an attempt to promote mobility and the exchange of ideas, crossing borders in all areas, physical, psychological, artistic and emotional.

 Luxembourg City is also famed for its wide selection of restaurants and cuisines, including four Michelin starred establishments.

 UNESCO World Heritage Site

 The city of Luxembourg is on the UNESCO World Heritage List as City of Luxembourg: its Old Quarters and Fortifications, on account of the historical importance of its fortifications.
-The site is located mainly in Ville Haute (Uewerstad).
+The site is located mainly in the Ville Haute (Uewerstad).